-We are committed not to differentiate between the victims.
-Therefore, all victims should be recognized, regardless of ethnic, religious or other backgrounds.
-This should not be interpreted as a claim that all individuals, groups and communities suffered the same.
-Quite the opposite, we recognize that members of certain groups (Yazidi, Turkmen etc.) were deliberately targeted and, in addition to individual, suffered a collective trauma as well.
+We are committed not to differentiating between the victims.
+Therefore, all victims should be recognized, regardless of ethnic, religious, or other backgrounds.
+This should not be interpreted as a claim that all individuals, groups, and communities suffered the same.
+Quite the opposite, we recognize that members of certain groups (Yazidi, Turkmen, etc.) were deliberately targeted and, in addition to individuals, suffered a collective trauma as well.

 We recognize the broader cultural factors which led to gender-based discrimination, which also need to be addressed.

 We want to involve and give equal voice to all affected communities and individuals.

 Long-lasting change can only be achieved by focusing on the community level.
 This is a bottom-up approach, designed to empower communities to advocate and influence change themselves.
 This in turn allows for local policies to be tailored to the needs of each individual community, rather than being nationally uniform.